lixingcong/dnsmasq-regex-openwrt/README.md

 cd build_dir/target*/dnsmasq-nodhcpv6/dnsmasq-*

 # Apply all patches maintained by Openwrt developers
+quilt push -a

+# If you want to apply several patches(not all), run 'quilt push xxx' many times
-quilt series
+# quilt series
-quilt push aaa.patch
+# quilt push 001-xxx.patch
-quilt push bbb.patch
+# quilt push 002-xxx.patch

 # Create a regex patch
 quilt new 900-regex-server-ipset.patch